twl8n/ead_fedora/readme.txt

 Updates
 -------

+If there are somenode.nil errors when processing a collection, just go into the code and add some sort of error catching conditional or fix the xpath() call to be more generalized.

+Digital objects are being generated for Tobin (Yale) and Gallagher (Hull).
+The foxml for the digital object is identical to the parent object except for two things:

+1) The child's isMemberOf is the parent

+2) The child has an extra stream ID="contentMetadata" with some clearly named if non-standard elements describing the file technical metadata.

 *_config.rb is collection specific.
-See hull_config.rb
+See config.dist.rb as an example.

 *_tech_data.db is a SQLite database of technical metadata for files.
 Each db is collection specific.
-If the file exists it will be used.
-If it does not exist, it will be created which can take a few seconds.
+If it does not exist, it will be created by running run.rb (with the appropriate config) which can take a few seconds.
+If the file exists it will be used instead of traversing the ingested file directory tree aka Digital_assets_home.

 schema.sql